chloeatwood/UnityAR-Practice/README.md

 A basic mobile AR app that can be installed onto someone's phone to run.
 Created with Unity and Vuforia.
+This is an AR implementation of the UnityPractice game that I made.

 You play as a mouse and run around a living room in order to collect cheese.